censorship-no/ceno-browser-archive/README.md

 $ adb uninstall ie.equalit.ceno
 ```

-# Additional Info
+## Additional Info

-We CA certificates usedy by Ouinet are not the system ones because Boost.Asio can't find them.
+The CA certificates used by Ouinet are not the system ones because Boost.Asio can't find them.
 So we're using the ones from https://curl.haxx.se/docs/caextract.html and they are located in gecko-dev/mobile/android/app/src/main/assets/ceno/cacert.pem

 The gecko-dev branch we've forked from (and with which it's easiest to merge again) is `esr68`.